 What We Do

-The NIH Library’s Bibliometric Services Program provides publication analysis services to NIH staff.
-The program uses analytics to understand and evaluate the publications produced by intramural NIH scientists and institutions at NIH.
+As part of our Research Analytics services, the NIH Library’s Bibliometric Service provides publication analysis to NIH staff.
+The service uses analytics to understand and evaluate the publications produced by intramural NIH scientists and institutions at NIH.

 See an example of a bibliometric analysis report created by NIH Library staff.